albin6/NGINX-Configuration-and-AWS-Guide/README.md

 # NGINX-Configuration-and-AWS-Guide

-# Node.js Deployment

 ## 1. Create Free AWS Account
 Create free AWS Account at https://aws.amazon.com/

 ## 2. Create and Lauch an EC2 instance and SSH into machine
-I would be creating a t2.medium ubuntu machine for this demo.

 ### Configure Security Group in AWS EC2